TrustyandTrue/rupambhattacharya.github.io/README.md

 # rupambhattacharya.github.io

-A static website to showcase my projects using javascript, html5 and css.
+A static website to showcase my projects using html5, jquery and css.